-The larger the project, the more it will cost – that’s generally a given in terms of website projects.
+The larger the project, the more it will cost – that’s generally a given for website projects.

-This may also take into account the size of your team and people on the project – a huge project with a large team (both ends) is going to take a long time to complete, require a lot of meetings and project management, so it’s going to cost more.
+This may also take into account the size of your team and the people on the project – a huge project with a large team (both ends) is going to take a long time to complete and require a lot of meetings and project management, so it’s going to cost more.

 The complexity of your project

-If you have a simple 50-page WooCommerce site that uses all the built-in functions of WordPress then it’s going to be an easier project than if you have 10 APIs that need hooking up, complex delivery calculations and other technical stuff.
+Suppose you have a simple 50-page WooCommerce site that uses all the built-in functions of WordPress.
+In that case, it’s going to be an easier project than if you have 10 APIs that need hooking up, complex delivery calculations and other technical stuff.